Code-Institute-Submissions/mackey123-vintage_vinyl_v1_MarResub/README.md

 - Paste the code into the correct tester.

-- Once results and errors (if present) are visble, examine and correct the changes needed.
+- Once results and errors (if present) are visible, examine and correct the changes needed.

-- Repeated the same process for all the languages.
+- Repeated the same process for all languages.

-## I browsed through the site on all the different types of view port to ensure it worked well.
+## I browsed through the site on all the different types of view ports to ensure it worked well.

 - I would browse through all of the site on the mobile and tablet viewports.